LuemmelSec/SAML2Spray/README.md

 Following you'll find a short explaination of the workflow of a SAML2 authentication, which is:
 - User want's to access a service on site A
 - site A redirects to the identity provider on site B
-- User authenticates to site B which gives a SAML-Response and redirects the user authenticated to site A, granting access to the desired service
+- User authenticates to site B which gives a SAML-Response and redirects the user to site A, granting access to the desired service by showing the SAML response

 **The long story - step by step**